upspal/K-Means-on-Stocks/README.md

    - The algorithm iteratively assigned each data point to the nearest centroid and updated the centroids based on the mean of the assigned points.
    - The process was repeated until the centroids stabilized or a maximum number of iterations was reached.

-## Requirements

-To run the code and reproduce the results, please refer to requirements.txt for dependencies

 ## How to Run

 1. Clone the repository.